SWAT-Quinbay/Med-Project/README.md

                 - Mongo DB
                         - sales

-        - Open services in intelij
+        - Open services in intelij.
         - run the services

 #### After running the services make sure to comment line in each service application.properties file